 This file contains several sections that can be changed.
 The section [PlumbBob] allows you to change the color of your Sims plumbobs however you like.
 I can’t give much info to most of the values in this file but I would recommend not touching the values in [Version]

-This file is presumably updated with every patch cause of the [Version] section.
+This file needs to be updated with every patch cause of the [Version] section.
 If you don’t, the wrong version will show in your game.

 This file contains many rules about the game options.
 I only recommend changing this when you know what you’re doing.